yahya3867/Crushor/README.md

 # Crushor 🎮

-**Crushor** is a work-in-progress game that I'm building just for fun.
+**Crushor** is a first attempt of a working retro-style 2D Platformer Game that I'm building just for fun.
 Right now I'm just experimenting with different mechanics.

 Eventually, I plan to incorporate **Reinforcement Learning (RL)** into the game—training AI to play, adapt, and (hopefully) dominate the gameplay.
 But for now, it's all about messing around and seeing where things go.